 You will need to fund your own everyday items and student costs, such as:

 - Laptop or desktop computer

 - Textbooks, stationery and USBs

 - Course and student fees

+- Food and drink on campus

 - Home internet connection and ongoing charges.

 What might you learn from another student's experience?